Skip to content

 The data flow

-1. You annotate elements with data-askable (once, at build time).
+1. You annotate elements with data-askable or push semantic metadata from app code.

 2. ctx.observe() starts a MutationObserver on the root you give it.
 As elements enter or leave the DOM, the observer attaches and detaches event listeners automatically.